PaulKinlan/claude-breadboard-kit/README.md

 - `OPENAI_API_KEY` required, must contain the Google Cloud Platform API key for the project has the "Generative Language API" API enabled.
 - `text` required, sent as the prompt for the completion.
-- `stopSequences` optional array of strings.
-These will be passed as the stop sequences to the completion API.
+- `model` the name of the model OpenAI that you want to use.

 #### Outputs: